 Image: Pixabay Creative Commons licence (no attribution required)

 Sally-Anne Watson Kane

-Writer, editor, proofreader, owner/operator - On Time Typing
+Writer, editor, proofreader, owner/operator - On Time Typing, Editing and Proofreading

-Sally-Anne manages an Australian-based team of eight typists, scribes, transcriptionists, writers and editors (all subcontractors) including two typists in Gippsland as well as typists, editors and scribes in Melbourne, Central Victoria, Queensland and Northern Territory.
+Sally-Anne manages an Australian-based team of eleven typists, scribes, transcriptionists, writers and editors (all subcontractors) including typists in Gippsland as well as typists, editors and scribes in Melbourne, Central Victoria and interstate.

 - editing and proofreading publications, websites, policies and reports.